Application Track chair: Javier de las Rivas – Cancer Research Center of Salamanca (CiC-IBMCC, USAL/CSIC)

 B) Please note that only PDF submissions are acceptable.
 It is the responsibility of the submitter to verify that the PDF is completely viewable/printable by all major operating systems (LINUX, MacOS, Windows).

+Due to the extension of submission deadlines, the notification dates for the applications will shift as well.
 Acceptance notifications will be sent no later than June 16, 2020.
 As the acceptance/rejection will be based on a comparison and ranking of all submissions, we will not provide any review report with the acceptance notification.

 APPLICATION TRACK: CONTACT DETAILS